-Julia Ushakova-Stein focuses her practice on U.S. tax planning and tax controversy matters, with an emphasis on international tax planning (inbound and outbound) and restructurings, M&A, and transfer pricing.
+Julia Ushakova-Stein focuses her practice on US tax planning and tax controversy matters, with an emphasis on international tax planning (inbound and outbound) and restructurings, M&A and transfer pricing.
 She represents clients from a diverse set of industries and geographic areas.
 She has represented a number of Fortune 500 companies in U.S. federal income tax matters and has successfully represented clients in federal tax controversies at all levels.

-Julia was honored as one of the top 40 lawyers under 40 in the United States by the American Bar Association in 2018 and was the only person to win Euromoney's Women in Business Law's "Americas Rising Star - Tax" award in 2017.
-She appears in Euromoney's 2017 Expert Guides, "Rising Stars" in the Tax category and International Tax Review's 2017 "Women in Tax Leaders."
+Julia was honored as one of the top 40 lawyers under 40 in the United States by the American Bar Association in 2018 and was the only person to win Euromoney's Women in Business Law's Americas Rising Star in Tax award in 2017.
+She appears in Euromoney's 2018 and 2017 Expert Guides: Rising Stars in the Tax category and International Tax Review's 2017 Women in Tax Leaders.
 Julia was also recognized by California Super Lawyers as a Rising Star in 2019 and 2018, and was shortlisted in the Best in Tax and Tax Disputes category for Euromoney's 2018 Americas Rising Star awards.

 Julia teaches international tax in the Master's Program at San Jose State University and regularly speaks at major tax conferences for professional tax groups, including for the International Fiscal Association, International Tax Review, and Euromoney.
 She also regularly authors articles on international tax topics.